-A stock market correction is when the market falls 10 percent from its 52-week high.
-Wise investors welcome it.
-A pullback allows the market to consolidate before going toward higher highs.
+A stock market correction is when the market falls 10% from its 52-week high.
+This may sound like a bad thing, but wise investors welcome it because the pullback in prices allows the market to consolidate before going toward higher highs.
 Each of the bull markets in the last 40 years has had a correction.
-It's a natural part of the market cycle.
-Corrections can occur in any asset class.
+It's a natural part of the market cycle, and corrections can occur in any asset class.

-It can be a gut-wrenching time.
-Many beginning investors will feel like joining the mad dash to the exits.
-That's exactly the wrong thing to do.
-Why?
-The stock market makes up the losses in three months or so.
+A correction is caused by an event that creates panicked selling, and many beginning investors will feel like joining the mad dash to the exits.
+However, that's exactly the wrong thing to do because the stock market typically makes up the losses in three months or so.
 If you sell during the correction, you will probably not buy in time to make up for your losses.

 Corrections are inevitable.
 When the stock market is going up, investors want to get in on the potential profits.
-It leads to irrational exuberance.
-That makes stock prices go well above their underlying value.
-A correction happens when prices return to a sensible level.
+This can lead to irrational exuberance, which makes stock prices go well above their underlying value.
+A correction happens when those prices return to a sensible level.

 Correction Versus Crash

-A stock market crash ensues when the 10 percent price drop occurs in just one day.
-Crashes can lead to a bear market.
-That's when the market falls another 10 percent, for a total decline of 20 percent or more.
+In a correction, the 10% decline will manifest over days, weeks, or months.
+In a stock market crash, the 10% price drop occurs in just one day.
+These crashes can lead to a bear market, which is when the market falls another 10% for a total decline of 20% or more.

 Firms that don't produce will eventually lay off workers to stay solvent.
-As workers are laid off, they spend less.
-A drop in demand means less revenue.
-That means more layoffs.
-As the decline continues, the economy contracts, creating a recession.
-In the past, stock market crashes preceded the Great Depression, the 2001 recession, and the Great Recession of 2008.
+As workers are laid off, they spend less, and a drop in demand means less revenue, leading to more layoffs.

 How to Protect Yourself Right Now

-The best way to protect yourself from a correction will also protect you from a crash.
-That's to develop a diversified portfolio right now.
-That means holding a balanced mix of stocks, bonds, and commodities.
-The stocks will make sure you profit from market upswings.
-The bonds and commodities protect you from market corrections and crashes.
+The best way to protect yourself from a correction will also protect you from a crash, and that's to develop a diversified portfolio as soon as possible.
+This means holding a balanced mix of stocks, bonds, and commodities.
+These stocks will make sure you profit from market upswings, and the bonds and commodities protect you from market corrections and crashes.

-The best way to create the right asset allocation for your goals is to work with a financial planner.
-He or she has computer programs that determine the right mix.
+The best way to create the right asset allocation for your goals is to work with a financial planner, as they have computer programs and certain insights that determine the right mix for you.
 Your planner can also suggest good individual stocks, bonds, or mutual funds that have a proven track record.

 On average, the stock market has several corrections a year.
-Between 1983 and 2011, more than half of all quarters had a correction.
-That averages out to 2.27 per year.
-Fewer than 20 percent of all quarters experienced a bear market.
-That averages out to 0.72 times per year.
+Between 1983 and 2011, more than half of all quarters had a correction; that averages out to 2.27 per year.
+Fewer than 20% of all quarters experienced a bear market, averaging out to 0.72 times per year.

 Stock corrections are more frequent than crashes because they occur when the economy is still in the expansion phase.
-Why would the market correct even when economic data is upbeat?
-The stock market is a leading economic indicator.
-Investors look at future expected earnings to forecast corporate profits.
-They buy or sell stocks based on these projections.
-Sometimes investors become too optimistic.
-They create a rally that exceeds current economic performance.
+But you may be wondering why the market would correct even when economic data is upbeat.
+This is because the stock market is a leading economic indicator, and investors look at future expected earnings to forecast corporate profits.
+They buy or sell stocks based on these projections, and sometimes investors become too optimistic, creating a rally that exceeds current economic performance.
 That's when the market gets over-extended.
 Once that happens, any bit of doubtful news causes a correction.

 As long as the future trend remains optimistic, the buying will resume.
 That leads to an even stronger bull market rally.
 In other words, a stock market correction can help the stock market catch its breath and hit even higher peaks.

-Most recessions occur with stock market declines of 30 percent or more.
+Most recessions occur with stock market declines of 20% or more.
 That's the contraction and trough phase of the business cycle.
-A crash can create them, but larger economic events are the underlying cause.
-That's what makes a crash more devastating than a correction.
+A crash can create them, but larger economic events are the underlying cause, which is what makes a crash more devastating than a correction.